 Review and AMENDMENTS of the Guidelines

 The Glenelg Hopkins CMA is the custodian of this Guideline document, which is reviewed and updated every five years, or on an as needs basis.
 Each review is led by the Glenelg Hopkins CMA, , in consultation with the agencies involved in their implementation, as listed in Section 1.2.
-The revised document will be required to be endorsed by the Boards of directors for SRW, and Glenelg Hopkins CMAs, and the DEECA Executive Director State-wide Infrastructure and Rural Strategy.
+The revised document will be required to be endorsed by the Boards of directors for SRW, and Glenelg Hopkins CMA, and the DEECA Executive Director State-wide Infrastructure and Rural Strategy.

 Due to the small area of responsibility within the southwest region, GWMWater may choose if they wish to be part of the endorsement process.